Meet our two and four legged healing professionals – therapists, horses, dogs and cats

 Sue McIntosh is the founder of Healing Hooves offering Equine and Animal Assisted Therapy, counselling, parent support, professional training and resources in Equine Facilitated Wellness (EFW), child development and attachment, to adults, children families and professionals in Alberta since 1999.

 Sue is a Certified Canadian Counsellor with a Masters Degree in Counselling.
 She has additional training in animal assisted therapy (AAT), Equine Therapy and EFW, Eye Movement Desensitization and Reprocessing (EMDR), Emotionally Focused Therapy (EFT), attachment and developmental psychology (with Dr. Gordon Neufeld), and in therapeutic riding.
 She has a lifetime experience working with horses including teaching therapeutic riding, training, starting young horses and competing.
+She is a certified provincial trainer with the Alberta Equestrian Federation (AEF) and the Alberta Equestrian Vaulting Association (AEVA).
 Over the past twenty years Sue has worked with a number of well established EFW programs in the US and the UK as well as founding and leading Healing Hooves.
 Sue is very active with North American organizations developing nationally recognized industry standards for training and practicing in this area of practice including EFW-Canada with whom she is triple certified as a mentor, trainer and practitioner.

 Sue has presented on EFW and other aspects of the human and animal bond, attachment and child development at numerous conferences across Canada and has been interviewed on local and national radio, television and newspapers.
 Sue’s research and articles are used in training initiatives worldwide.
 Two Episodes of the Canadian Discovery channel series “Healing with Animals” were filmed at Healing Hooves with Sue and her clients.
 More recently an episode of the TV show “Wild about Animals” also featured Sue and her clients.